ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ## Create Kafka Topics

 In order to have topics in `Kafka` with more than `1` partition, we must create them manually and not wait for the connectors to create for us.
-So, for it:
+So, for it

 - In a terminal, make sure you are in `springboot-kafka-connect-debezium-ksqldb` root folder